 Discussion

-To evaluate the results we would prefer to analyze them separatelyd by layers.
-Regarding the data collection process, denominated “physical layer”, the measurement units extract precise fulfilment levels and communicate them efficiently to the server, and the MQTT broker acts as bridge to connect the IoT server with Back-End services.
-Then, data can be stored in a database where applications can easily access them.
-In that sense, we consider that although some elements that can be enhanced, the physical part of the system is working properly.
+To evaluate the results, we will analyze them separately by layers.
+Regarding the data collection process, namely the “physical layer”, the measurement units extract precise filling levels and communicate them efficiently to the server, and the MQTT broker acts as a bridge to connect the IoT server with Back-End services.
+Then, data can be stored in a database where applications can easily access them. therefore, we consider that although some elements that can be enhanced, the physical part of the system is working properly.

 The logical part of the system is an approach to how to profit and manage collected data.
 There are possibly more precise and efficient ways to treat these data.
 Clustering containers need to consider terrain characteristics, hence implementing other routing strategies or using private routing services should be validated and compared with the obtained results to select the most suitable option to plan collecting operation.

-Simulated data do not match the actual waste generation in Bogotá and they were used for academic purposes only.
+It is important to mention that simulated data may not strictly match the actual waste generation in Bogotá and that they were used for academic purposes only.
 Therefore, this study does not compare the obtained routes against the routes that are currently being applied to collect waste in Bogotá city.
 Nevertheless, simulated data are valuable as they could be used as benchmark to evaluate routing algorithms performance.

-There are elements that can significantly be improved in the system.
+There are some elements that can significantly be improved in the system.
 Some of them are listed below.
 Using LoRa as transmission technology needs some considerations.
 Since LoRa uses a centered star topology gateway, which is required to find an efficient gateway distribution that maximizes the coverage region by reducing number of gateways.
-A 50% of coverage overlapping is highly recommended so that each measure node is served by at least 2 gateways.
-This generates a fail tolerance in case any gateway is temporally out of service.
+A 50% of coverage overlapping is highly recommended so that each measure node is served by at least two gateways.
+This generates a failure tolerance in case any gateway is temporally out of service.
 Another gateway in the network might serve as back up for the nodes, thus allowing them to continue delivering measures and keeping them communicated with the server.

 Gateways should be placed in altitude above the building average height, trying to generate a direct line of sight from the gateway to measurement units, so messages are delivered and received.
 Notwithstanding, tuning parameters such as the Spreading Factor might upgrade signal power.
 Therefore, when the signal is obstructed by obstacles as walls, the gateway can still receive the signal.
 In areas where many nodes are deployed, it is convenient to review node distribution and configuration, as suggested by (Premsankar et al., 2020) .

 When grouping containers, other factors need to be reviewed, not only geographical proximity, for instance, hydric resources such as wetlands and rivers.
-In this work, we observed that clustering aggregates containers that were relatively close, but some of them were separated by a river.
+In this work, we observed that clustering aggregates containers that were relatively close, but some of them were separated by a creek.
 Aggregating those containers in the same group implies to circle the river until the next bridge, which increases travel distance and affects negatively the route efficiency.
 To solve the problem, a clustering strategy with spatial boundaries should be implemented in such a way that elements be assigned to groups within the hydric boundaries and avoid exceeding those limits.

 Before implementing the proposed collection strategy, a relocation of containers is required, hence it is necessary to find a place where containers will be easily reached by both citizens and recycling enterprises staff.
-This place should be situated in easy access ways, thus minimizing detours, or narrow ways were truck transit is difficult and could slow down the operation.
+This place should be situated in easy access ways, thus minimizing detours, or narrow ways where truck transit is difficult and could slow down the operation.